software-development-project-1/software-development-project-1.github.io/slides/agile-software-development/agile-software-development.md

 # Writing good user stories

+-  A good user story describes a _feature that provides value for the end user of the software_
-- User stories should be written in a language that is _understood by a non-technical person_
+- This means, that the description should be written so that the _customer can understand it_
 - For example the following user story is too technical:

-  > ❌ As a blog reader I want to send an HTTP request to the server to get the list of blog posts in a JSON format so that I can find interesting posts to read.
+  > ❌ As a blog reader, I want to send an HTTP GET request to the /api/blogs/{id}/blog-posts REST API endpoint on the server to get the list of blog posts of a blog in JSON format so that I can find interesting blog posts to read.

 - A better user story would express the feature from the user’s point of view:

-  > ✅ As a blog reader I want to browse the list of blog posts of a blog so that I can find interesting posts to read.
+  > ✅ As a blog reader, I want to browse the list of blog posts of a blog so that I can find interesting posts to read.

+---

+# The INVEST criteria

 - There are also other common guidelines for a good user story.
 One popular guideline is the _INVEST criteria_

----

-# The INVEST criteria

 - _Independent_: written so they can be developed and tested independently of other stories.
 - _Negotiable_: written to allow for negotiation between the development team and the customer.
 - _Valuable_: should provide value to the end user.